 - long exposure with really strong light and brightness

 In this example shot I’ve used the NiSi V5 holder with the polariser, a GND hard 3 stops and f/1.8 with a Nikkor 20mm f/1.8.
 Thanks to the NiSi ND1000K 20 stops the exposure was 21 minutes, about 2 hours before the sunset.
 It will be a great addition to my filters bag.
-If you like architectural and landscape photography this is a must have.
-The filter is directly sold by NiSi Filter on Amazon, with shipping costs and case included.
+If you like architectural and landscape photography this is a must-have.
+The filter is directly sold by NiSi UK on their official eCommerce, discover the full range of Neutral Density (ND) 100×100 filters.

-Thanks to NiSi Filters to give me the opportunity to test the filter for a month before the release.
+Thanks to NiSi UK to give me the opportunity to test the filter for a month before the release.